 If you love learning and have found your calling to be a psychotherapist then embarking on this depth training will support you in your vocation, as well as continue your personal exploration of transpersonal work.

 The Advanced Diploma in Psychosynthesis Psychotherapy leads to a UKCP accredited Advanced Diploma from the Psychosynthesis Trust and UKCP registration as a Psychotherapist.
-This does not incur University fees.

 The Trust is an accrediting member of the United Kingdom Council for Psychotherapy (UKCP) and a founding member of the European Federation for Psychosynthesis Psychotherapy, a Europe-wide organisation and member of the European Association for Psychotherapy.